openvinotoolkit/openvino_notebooks/notebooks/217-vision-deblur/README.md

 ### Data
 The image above is a sample of the test subset of the [GOPRO](https://seungjunnah.github.io/Datasets/gopro) dataset.
 This dataset is one of the three the were used to train DeblurGAN-v2, and contains pairs of blurred and sharp images.

-The dataset is available under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The authors release the dataset under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 ## Installation Instructions